-- Further develop the quality of teaching and learning through teacher-mentoring programmes so that a greater proportion of schools are graded outstanding. - Liaising with the Local Authority in terms of Special Educational Needs to ensure our most vulnerable pupils are catered for adequately in the correct provision. - Growth of Trust business development resulting in further enhancements across the Trust, including the Early Years offer in current provisions to allow pupils to benefit from early interventions. - Further investment in hardware and training to embed the Trust's digital strategy so all pupils have access to high-quality remote learning and a digital environment in school. - Continue to implement and deliver on the estates management plan. - Actively seek further partners through building relationships and collaboration with other local Multi Academy Trusts and marketing education support services such as staff development and curriculum resources.
+- Further develop the quality of teaching and learning through teacher-coaching programmes so that a greater proportion of teaching is excellent. - Liaising with the Local Authority in terms of Special Educational Needs to ensure our most vulnerable pupils are catered for adequately in the correct provision. - Growth of Trust business development resulting in further enhancements across the Trust, including the Early Years offer in current provisions to allow pupils to benefit from early interventions. - Continuing development and implementation of the Trust's digital strategy to ensure it is impactful on the teaching and learning of all our pupils. - Continue to implement and deliver on the estates management plan. - Actively seek further partners through building relationships and collaboration with other local Multi Academy Trusts and marketing education support services such as staff development and curriculum resources.